timkphd/HPC/docs/Documentation/Environment/Customization/pixi.md

 ## Package caching location

 On Kestrel, the Pixi modules are designed to cache downloaded packages to `/scratch/${USER}/.cache/rattler` by default.
-This saves users storage space in their `/home` or `/projects` folders, though this may be overridden by users by modifying and exporting the `PIXI_CACHE_DIR` environment variable after loading the module.
+This saves storage space in `/home` or `/projects` folders, though this may be overridden by modifying and exporting the `PIXI_CACHE_DIR` environment variable after loading the module.

 To save space in your personal `/scratch`, you may safely run `rm -rf /scratch/${USER}/.cache/rattler` at any time to clear this cache directory.